 The Family and Medical Leave Act (FMLA) requires some employers to grant employees up to 12 weeks of unpaid leave each year for specific health and family reasons.
 While FMLA leave is not a type of bereavement leave, employees might be able to use FMLA leave during times of loss.

-For example, an employee might be able to use FMLA leave to take care of a dying relative.
+For example, an employee might be able to use FMLA leave to care for a dying relative.
 Or, an employee might be able to use FMLA leave for grief counseling.

 Most states do not have bereavement leave laws.
-Oregon is an exception.
+Oregon, for example, is one exception.
 The Oregon Family Leave Act allows employees to take up to two weeks of job-protected leave when a family member passes away.

 What to include in your bereavement time off policy